rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 ### Receiving

+The other part of this tutorial, the consumer, will connect to a RabbitMQ node and wait for messages to be pushed to it.
-As for the consumer, it is listening for messages from RabbitMQ.
-So unlike the producer which publishes a single message, we'll keep the consumer running continuously to listen for messages and print them out.
+Unlike the producer, which in this tutorial publishes a single message and stops, the consumer will be running continuously, consume the messages RabbitMQ will push to it, and print the received payloads out.

-The code (in [`Receive.cs`](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/dotnet-stream/Receive/Receive.cs)) has almost the same `using` statements as `Send`:
+Similarly to `Send.cs`, [`Receive.cs`](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/dotnet-stream/Receive/Receive.cs) will need to use some namespaces:

 ```csharp
 using System.Text;